-- An English lesson every day. - Reading books supplied to each pupil.
+An English lesson every day.

-- Children expected to read every night children are given a reading diary which parents / carers fill in when they have read with their child.
+- Reading books supplied to each pupil. - Children expected to read every night children are given a reading diary which parents / carers fill in when they have read with their child.
 Reading diaries not only keep a record of a child's reading, but also provide an opportunity for a dialogue to be created between parents /carers and school.
 This also provides parents / carers with a regular opportunity to become involved in, and assess, their children's reading.
-Reading diaries are to be taken into school every day. - Weekly homework -weekly spellings and reading tasks. - Cross curricular opportunities to use literacy in other areas of the curriculum. - A clear focus on direct, instructional teaching and interactive oral work with the whole class and/or group. - Daily reading opportunities. - Guided reading sessions daily as well as whole class reading skill based lessons in KS2. - A weekly spelling test relating to the current topic / unit / genre. - Solated SPaG lessons when appropriate as well as SPaG being a part of English lessons. - A dedicated weekly library slot where children can choose a book with their parents from a wide range of books - the library book is intended to encourage children to 'read for pleasure'. - Fun activities which revolve around English e.g. World Book Day, Authors day, Poetry Week etc.
+Reading diaries are to be taken into school every day. - Weekly homework -weekly spellings and reading tasks. - Cross curricular opportunities to use literacy in other areas of the curriculum. - ❖ A clear focus on direct, instructional teaching and interactive oral work with the whole class and/or group. - Daily reading opportunities. - Whole class reading daily comprehension lessons to develop understanding. - ❖ A weekly spelling test relating to the current topic / unit / genre. - Isolated SPaG lessons when appropriate to support and consolidate objectives from Literacy Tree and the National Curriculum. - ❖ A dedicated weekly library slot where children can choose a book with their parents from a wide range of books the library book is intended to encourage children to 'read for pleasure'. - Fun activities which revolve around English e.g. World Book Day, Author day, Poetry Week etc.